JHay0112/JHay0112.github.io/index.md

 <section id="introduction">
     <p>
         Hi, my name is Jordan Hay.
-I grew up in Timaru and now study at the University of Canterbury (UC) in Christchurch.
-I am interested in electronics, radio communications, operating systems, cycling, Geocaching, and photography.
+I grew up in Timaru and now study at the University of Canterbury.
+My interests include in electronics, radio communications, operating systems, programming, and photography.
+This is my personal website, where I have a little information about myself and write the occasional <a href="/articles">article</a>.
     </p>
     <p>
-        I am in my third year of study towards a Bachelor of Engineering (with honours) specialising in Computer Engineering and aim to complete a minor of Communications and Network Engineering.
-I also tutor COSC122: Introduction to Computer Science.
-This involves weekly computer lab sessions where I help students learn foundational computer science skills alongside Python programming.
+        I recently completed my fourth year of study towards a Bachelor of Engineering (with honours) specialising in Computer Engineering with a minor of Communications and Network Engineering.
     </p>
     <img src="img/jordan.jpg" id="inline-profile" alt="Jordan stood in front of ECE at UC." />
     <p>
-        Professionally I have worked as a Digital Services Assistant and a Trainee Radio Technician at Alpine Energy Ltd. and Ashley Communications Ltd. respectively.
-I have a solid foundation in practical electronics and information technologies through my experience in these roles.
+        Professionaly, I have a solid foundation in electronics and information technologies.
+        Recently, I've worked both as an Electronics Engineering Intern at Dawn Aerospace and as a Digital Services Assistant at Alpine Energy.
+Both roles gave me the oppurtunity to develop hardware and software that continue to play an important part to this day.
     </p>
     <p>
-        I occasionally write <a href="/articles">articles</a> about my projects and I put most things on my <a href="https://github.com/JHay0112" target="_blank">Github</a>.
+        I occasionally write <a href="/articles">articles</a> about my projects and I put most things on my <a href="https://github.com/JHay0112" target="_blank">GitHub</a>.
 Sometimes things also appear on my
         <a href="https://www.instagram.com/jordanhayphotos/" target="_blank">Instagram</a>,
         <a href="https://www.youtube.com/channel/UCGUPz4yMrsQyk95Z8ZwtMog" target="_blank">YouTube</a>,